Broadcom/AFBR-S50-API/Doxygen/05_00_demo_applications.md

         measurement modes of the AFBR-S50 API.
 Note that adequate hardware is required to achieve really high measurement rates.

+    -   The \ref multi_device_example_app demonstration of the usage of multiple devices from a single MCU.
+Note that adequate hardware is required to talk to multiple devices.

 -   \subpage explorer_app

     The **Explorer Application** is a full featured implementation of the API